OCA/event/website_event_custom_registration/README.rst

   controls and no "Sold Out" / "Closed" labels.
 - **External registration**: a *Get Tickets* button linking to the external portal, opening in a new tab.

+Once registrations close (the event has ended, is sold out or was cancelled), free and external events show Odoo's standard "Registrations Closed" notice like native ones, unless **Keep Custom Text When Closed** is enabled on the event — then the custom message or button stays visible.

 The routing applies everywhere the core registration block is rendered: the event page's main call to action, the (desktop and mobile) sidebar,